Abdelrahman-Shawky/Car-Rental/README.md

 ## Built With
 - Laravel PHP framework for the back-end
-- Blade template engine for the fron-end
+- Blade template engine for the front-end

+## Architecture
+- Used MVC architecture for separation of concerns improving maintainability and scalability
+- Implemented a database management system using MySQL utilizing relational models
+- Working with dynamic content and blade templating engine
+- User signup and login authentication
+- Implemented an admin dashboard with higher access rights and advanced searching capabilities